-The maximum offset of the operating band unwanted emissions mask from the operating band edge is ΔfOBUE.
-The value of ΔfOBUE is defined in table 6.6.1-1 for the NR operating bands.
+In FR1, the maximum offset of the operating band unwanted emissions mask from the operating band edge is ΔfOBUE.
+The value of ΔfOBUE is defined in table 6.6.1-1 for the NR operating bands, and may differ between BS type 1-C, 1-H and 1-O.